Felixnll/AI_MFA_SYSTEM/README.md

 NEXT STEP:

-run this in Powershell in VSC
+run this in Powershell in VSC:

   $env:SMTP_HOST="smtp.gmail.com"